Chartered accountant price list 2026: complete guide

 | SCI | €600 - €1,800 HT | N/A |

 These ranges are averages observed on the French market in 2026.
 Actual rates depend on numerous factors detailed below.
+The nature of the firm (traditional, online or independent) and the degree of digitisation of your accounting flows also play a significant role in the final price.

-What factors affect the price of a chartered accountant?
+What factors affect the price of a chartered accountant?#

 Understanding the variables that influence accounting firm fees is essential for negotiating and comparing offers with full knowledge.

-Volume of accounting entries
+Volume of accounting entries#

 This is the first pricing criterion.
 A firm charges based on the number of supplier invoices, expense reports, and banking transactions to process.
 The higher the volume, the more processing time is required.

-Degree of client preparation
+Degree of client preparation#

-Geographical location of the firm
+Geographical location of the firm#

 Fees vary significantly by region.
 A Parisian firm charges on average 20 to 40% more than a provincial firm, due to higher overhead costs.
 This difference is narrowing with the development of online firms.

-Level of advice and support
+Level of advice and support#

 A basic bookkeeping package generally does not include management meetings, interim accounts or advanced tax advice.
 These additional services are billed separately or as higher packages.

-Digital tools of the firm
+Digital tools of the firm#

 Firms that offer an online client portal, a mobile app for scanning expense reports, or integration with your invoicing software often include the cost of these tools in their fees.
 This digital added value justifies a higher rate but generates real time savings for the manager.

-How to read a price list without making mistakes?
+How to read a price list without making mistakes?#

 A chartered accountant price list is not read like a restaurant menu.
 Here are the essential points of vigilance:

-- ▸exact scope of the mission: what does the package cover?
+- exact scope of the mission: what does the package cover?
 Bookkeeping only, or bookkeeping + review + preparation of accounts?

-- ▸excluded services: are payroll, VAT declarations, interim accounts included or billed separately?
+- excluded services: are payroll, VAT déclarations, interim accounts included or billed separately?

-- ▸number of meetings or exchanges: how many appointments are included in the package?
+- number of meetings or exchanges: how many appointments are included in the package?

-- ▸billing terms: monthly billing, quarterly billing, cash settlement?
+- billing terms: monthly billing, quarterly billing, cash settlement?

-- ▸fee revision conditions: is the rate indexed?
+- fee revision conditions: is the rate indexed?
 Can it change during the mission?

-- ▸included tools: is access to a client portal, invoicing software or mobile app included?
+- included tools: is access to a client portal, invoicing software or mobile app included?

 Hayot Expertise Advice: a price list only has value if it is read with the engagement letter.
 The real issue is not the headline figure, but the actual scope of the work covered.
 A low rate may hide excluded services that will cause the final bill to explode.

-Online vs traditional firm: what impact on prices?
+Online vs traditional firm: what impact on prices?#

 The development of online chartered accounting firms has introduced significant competition on rates.
 In 2026, we observe a 30 to 50% gap between online offers and traditional firms for comparable services.

-Advantages of the online firm
+Advantages of the online firm#

-- ▸rates generally 30 to 50% lower;
+- rates generally 30 to 50% lower;

-- ▸intuitive digital interface;
+- intuitive digital interface;

-- ▸standardised and fast processes;
+- standardised and fast processes;

-- ▸ideal for simple structures (micro, SASU, sole proprietorship).
+- ideal for simple structures (micro, SASU, sole proprietorship).

-Limitations of all-online
+Limitations of all-online#

-- ▸limited personalised advice;
+- limited personalised advice;

-- ▸difficulty managing complex situations (merger, acquisition, advanced tax optimisation);
+- difficulty managing complex situations (merger, acquisition, advanced tax optimisation);

-- ▸variable responsiveness depending on the firm's workload;
+- variable responsiveness depending on the firm's workload;

-- ▸less suited to medium-sized enterprises.
+- less suited to medium-sized enterprises.

-The traditional firm: still relevant
+The traditional firm: still relevant#

-- ▸local advice and knowledge of the local economic fabric;
+- local advice and knowledge of the local economic fabric;

-- ▸ability to handle complex files;
+- ability to handle complex files;

-- ▸human relationship and direct responsiveness;
+- human relationship and direct responsiveness;

-- ▸essential for high-growth or restructuring companies.
+- essential for high-growth or restructuring companies.

 Our recommendation: for a simple structure with few entries, an online firm can be a relevant economic solution.
 As complexity increases (employees, investments, complex tax issues), a traditional or hybrid firm offers a better quality-price ratio in the long term.

-Mistakes to avoid when comparing price lists
+Mistakes to avoid when comparing price lists#

 Several pitfalls recur frequently when comparing accounting firm offers:

-- ▸comparing price without comparing scope: a €1,000 package that excludes VAT and payroll is not comparable to a €1,500 all-inclusive package;
+- comparing price without comparing scope: a €1,000 package that excludes VAT and payroll is not comparable to a €1,500 all-inclusive package;

-- ▸confusing basic package and complete mission: some schedules display an attractive headline price for bookkeeping only, omitting to mention the cost of review and preparation of accounts;
+- confusing basic package and complete mission: some schedules display an attractive headline price for bookkeeping only, omitting to mention the cost of review and preparation of accounts;

-- ▸forgetting exceptional services: a tax audit, statutory amendment or asset sale will be billed separately, often at the firm's hourly rate (€80 to €150 HT/h);
+- forgetting exceptional services: a tax audit, statutory amendment or asset sale will be billed separately, often at the firm's hourly rate (€80 to €150 HT/h);

-- ▸neglecting the quality of the relationship: a low rate does not compensate for an unreachable contact or unacceptable response times;
+- neglecting the quality of the relationship: a low rate does not compensate for an unreachable contact or unacceptable response times;

-- ▸not anticipating the evolution of needs: today's rate will not be tomorrow's if your company grows.
+- not anticipating the evolution of needs: today's rate will not be tomorrow's if your company grows.
 Provide a clear revision clause in the engagement letter.

-Want to compare price lists intelligently?
+Want to compare price lists intelligently?#

 We can help you read firm offers with a logic of scope, quality of service and level of management.
 Our firm supports you in choosing a formula adapted to your situation and ambitions.